About our Productions

 History of the Hamble Players

-The first known record of a play being performed in Hamble was on 14 February 1920 when the Hamble Dramatic Club gave two performances involving three sketches and a farce in aid of funds for the “new” Memorial Hall.
-In 1947 the group became known as the Hamble Dramatic Society.
-The first production was While the Sun Shines followed by Flarepath, The Wind and the Rain and Acacia Avenue.
-The cast was mainly drawn from students of the Training Division of the College of Air Training.
-Rehearsals were held either in the back room of The Victory Public House in the High Street, or in the old Rectory.
-All the scenery, like today, was erected by the cast and often large items had to be carried through the village to the Memorial Hall!
-There have been a number of groups in Hamble since then but the Hall minutes record the Hamble Players as a new organisation in January 1955.
+The history of theatrical performances in Hamble dates back to 14 February 1920, when the Hamble Dramatic Club staged two performances comprising three sketches and a farce to raise funds for the construction of the “new” Memorial Hall.
+In 1947, the group was officially renamed the Hamble Dramatic Society.
+Their inaugural production was “While the Sun Shines,” followed by several notable plays including “Flare Path,” “The Wind and the Rain,” and “Acacia Avenue.”
+The majority of the cast members were students from the Training Division of the College of Air Training.
+Rehearsals typically took place in either the back room of The Victory Public House on High Street or in the old Rectory.
+The cast was also responsible for building and transporting the scenery to the Memorial Hall, with some large items needing to be carried through the village.
+Since the establishment of the Hamble Dramatic Society, various other theatre groups have emerged in Hamble, with the Hamble Players being officially recognized as a new organization in January 1955, according to Hall minutes.

 1955 – The Beginning of the Hamble Players

-In 1956 the Players performed jointly with the Folland Amateur Dramatic Society at the Folland Aircraft Theatre.
-Stuart Jacobs was the principal Director for many years and it was Stuart who set the high standards the Players enjoy today.
-He had a unique relationship with the playwright Falkland Cary and the Players previewed some of Falkland’s plays such as Train Fever and Proof of the Poison, before they were performed professionally.
-In the 1960s the Hamble Players put on regular performances for the boys of TS Mercury, a local maritime college.
-Stuart died in 1967 and to this day, each year, we present our Stuart Jacobs Silver Salver (valued at over £800) to the actor whom Members have voted “best performance of the year.”
+In 1956, the Players collaborated with the Folland Amateur Dramatic Society to perform at the Folland Aircraft Theatre.
+For many years, Stuart Jacobs served as the principal Director, establishing the high standards that the Players uphold today.
+He cultivated a notable relationship with playwright Falkland Cary, and the Players had the opportunity to preview several of Cary’s works, including “Train Fever” and “Proof of the Poison,” before they were released for professional performances.
+Throughout the 1960s, the Hamble Players regularly showcased performances for the students of TS Mercury, a local maritime college.
+Following Stuart Jacobs’ passing in 1967, the Players instituted the annual Stuart Jacobs Silver Salver, valued at over £800, which is awarded to the actor voted as having delivered the “best performance of the year” by the Members.

 Back Camera